qteatime/kate/docs/design/0101-object-store.md

 // for byte arrays we return whatever byte-length it reports estimate(x :: TypedArray) = byte-length(x);

-// for blobs we likewise use its byte-length, but account for type metadata estimate(x :: Blob) = byte-length(x) + estimate(x.type)
 ```

-We do not support serialisation of file handles currently in this schema, but that's something that can be investigated in the future if the need arises.
+We do not support serialisation of blobs or file handles currently in this schema, but that's something that can be investigated in the future if the need arises.

 ## Migrations